holoviz/panel/doc/tutorials/basic/templates.md

 ).servable()
 ```

-Add a `;` after `.servable()` to not display the template in the notebook.
+Append a `;` after `.servable()` to prevent template display in the notebook.
+Preview the app; it should resemble:

-*Preview* the app.

-It should look like

 ![Hello World FastListTemplate App](../../_static/images/templates_hello_world_notebook.png)

 :::{warning}
-Currently *templates* do not display in a notebook.
-We hope to support this one day.
-Please upvote [Issue #2677](https://github.com/holoviz/panel/issues/2677) if this use case is important to you.
+Notebook display of templates is not currently supported.
+Show your support for this feature by upvoting [Issue #2677](https://github.com/holoviz/panel/issues/2677).
 :::

-## Customize the Template
+## Tailoring the Template

-Copy the code below to a file `app.py`.
+Let's customize the template further.
+Copy the code below into `app.py`:

 ```python
 import panel as pn